Download Careers360 App

 Mutualistic relationships can be categorized based on the nature of the benefits exchanged:

-Obligate Mutualism: Individuals of a species interact with other species to obtain food, shelter, or reproductive opportunities; for instance, corals and zooxanthellae algae.
+Obligate Mutualism: Individuals of a species interact with other species to obtain food, shelter, or reproductive opportunities, for example, corals and zooxanthellae algae.

 Facultative Mutualism: Commercial parties get gains but species are not dependent on each other as with most pollination relations.